Self-Care in the Summer

 “I make a glass of tea and I take a nap on bad days.” – C. F.

-“I offer clients this handout to read.
-I also remind them that ‘self-care’ is not always bubble baths and pedicures, but it’s also nourishing the body, adequate sleep, therapy, etc.!” –Abbie Scott
+“I remind clients that ‘self-care’ is not always bubble baths and pedicures, but it’s also nourishing the body, adequate sleep, therapy, etc.!” –Abbie Scott

 “Maintaining my boundaries in the summer is absolutely crucial.
 Summer in Minnesota is fun and since it’s so short, I find that it’s easy to throw boundaries and self-care out of the window, all for the sake of clinging to this beautiful weather.
 So, I try to keep good (structured yet permeable) boundaries with work hours, family time, hanging out with friends, and sleep/wake times.
 Sometimes I miss out, but I feel a lot better physically and mentally when I care for myself in that way.” –Jamila Helstrom.